wys-is-wyg/pybash/n8n/N8N_SETUP.md

    - **Username:** `admin` (or value from `N8N_BASIC_AUTH_USER` in `.env`)
    - **Password:** Value from `N8N_AUTH_PASSWORD` in `.env`

+### Understanding the n8n UI

+Once logged in, you'll see:

+- **Left Sidebar**: Navigation menu with "Workflows", "Executions", etc.
+- **Main Area**: Workflow canvas (where you build/edit workflows)
+- **Right Panel**: Node configuration panel (appears when you click a node)
+- **Top Bar**: Save, Execute, and workflow settings buttons

+When you open a workflow, the **workflow canvas** is the main editing area where nodes appear as boxes connected by lines.
+The **Webhook node** will be one of these boxes in the canvas.

 ## Step 45-47: Import Workflow (Recommended)

 ### Option A: Import Pre-configured Workflow